-Director of University Choirs at the DePauw School of Music, where her
+Director of Choral Activities at the DePauw School of Music, where her

 Chamber Singers have performed by invitation at the White House and

-She has appeared as guest conductor at the invitation of the
+She has appeared as guest conductor at the invitation of The Madison Early Music Festival, the

-New York Summer Music Festival, the Chicago Children's Choir, the Kalamazoo Bach Festival,
+New York Summer Music Festival, the Chicago Children's Choirs, the Kalamazoo Bach Festival,

 the University of Illinois Chamber Singers, the Schola Cantorum